EmmanuelMess/FirstCollisionTimestepRarefiedGasSimulator/architecture.md

 # Simple Explanation

-This simulator computes all possible intersections for a very small timestep (called ΔT), then checks which of those possible intersections is soonest to occur, and checks if it is a real intersection that will happen, if it will, the simulator runs for Δt time, which is enough for that collision to occur.
+This simulator computes all possible intersections, then checks which of those possible intersections is soonest to occur, and checks if it is a real intersection that will happen, if it will, the simulator runs for Δt time, which is enough for that collision to occur.
 Once the intersection occurs, the whole process runs again.
 The idea is that CUDA allows this to occur very fast, by computing a lot of data in parallel (all segments and intersections), and is very precise, not losing precision to particles teleporting.